Graphic: RFDS crew standing in front of aircraft

-Among the local contributors, businesses Barry Maney Group and Mount Gambier & District Community Bank (Bendigo Bank) have recently made major donations to help the RFDS to complete the project.
+Among the local contributors, businesses Barry Maney Group and Mount Gambier & District Community Bank (Bendigo Bank) made major cash donations to help the RFDS to complete the project.

 Head contractor Ahrens Group demonstrated significant cash and in-kind support during construction, supported by in-kind contributions from local painter Greg Saunders and his assistant Aaron Knowles, concreter Angas Roulston and Dulux Paints’ Dean Flett, who donated the paint for the interior and hangar floor.

 Significant financial contribution from corporate supporters have included SA Power Networks, Origin Energy, MGA Insurance Brokers, Beach Energy and Mount Gambier City Council.
 To support the ongoing maintenance of the facility, the District Council of Grant has waived the cost of utilities, lease fees, rates and other costs associated with the lease of the land.